-- The textbook taper for Disability Services students must be a student at Northern Michigan University, must be interested in working with students with disabilities, must be enrolled in at least six credits if they are an undergraduate orfour4 credits if they are a graduate student, and maintain a minimum grade point average of 2.5.
+- The textbook recorders for Disability Services students must be a student at Northern Michigan University, must be interested in working with students with disabilities, must be enrolled in at least six credits if they are an undergraduate orfour4 credits if they are a graduate student, and maintain a minimum grade point average of 2.5.

 - Please Note: There are no guaranteed hours with this position.
 Once you have completed the textbook you are taping, your job is complete.
 If there are other textbooks that need to be taped once you have completed your assignment, we will assign another one to you at that time.

 - Assist the student who has a disability by reading the written work into a tape recorder to create a tape of the work.

 - It is the responsibility of the textbook taper to pick up the tape recorder, tapes, book, course syllabus and time sheet from the Disability Services Office at 2001 C.B.
 Hedgcock.
 All materials are to be returned to the office upon completion of the task.

 - Hours are to be entered in UltraTime by noon on the last Friday of the pay period, unless otherwise notified.
 If you do any taping for the time period after you have turned in your time card, add those hours on to your next time card.